AP Interview: Hamas official says 'no shortage of missiles' - WTMJ

 Associated Press

-BEIRUT (AP) — A senior Hamas official said in an interview Thursday that he expects a cease-fire between the group’s Gaza branch and Israel within a day, but warned that Hamas has “no shortage of missiles.”
+BEIRUT (AP) — As the Gaza fighting wound down and expectations of a truce rose, a senior Hamas official said in an interview Thursday that the Palestinian militant group has “no shortage of missiles” and could continue bombarding Israel for months if it chose to do so.

+Osama Hamdan spoke to the Associated Press hours before Israel announced a cease-fire in the bruising 11-day war against Hamas militants.
+The announcement late Thursday said an Egyptian proposal was accepted, though the sides were still determining exactly when the truce would take effect.

-Osama Hamdan also told The Associated Press that Mohammed Deif, an elusive Hamas commander who has been hunted by Israel for decades, is alive and remains in charge of Gaza military operations.
+Hamdan said that Mohammed Deif, an elusive Hamas commander who has been hunted by Israel for decades, is alive and remains in charge of Gaza military operations.

 Deif, also known as Abu Khaled, is by far Israel’s most wanted target in Gaza.
 He has survived multiple Israeli assassination attempts, and is rarely seen in public.
 Israeli media have said there were two more failed attempts during the current Israel-Hamas war, the fourth in just over a decade.